 GetX offers complete decoupling of View, presentation logic, dependency injection, and business logic.
 It is the easiest, practical, secure, and scalable way to build applications with Flutter.
 It offers a wide range of APIs and features that let developers build apps hassle-free and quicker.
-It uses its dependency injection feature, making app development easier as you don’t require to depend on context or route or widget tree.
+It uses its dependency injection feature, making app development easier as you don’t require to depend on context or route, or widget tree.

 There is no definitive way of deciding what to use and when.
 Choosing a state management technique depends on the application and the developers.
 Every technique has its pros and cons and different ways to perform the tasks.

-The flutter community is constantly evolving and we are witnessing incredible growth of this Google-powered Flutter with regular updates, increased user base, and a lot of improvements.
+The Flutter community is constantly evolving and we are witnessing incredible growth of this Google-powered Flutter with regular updates, an increased user base, and a lot of improvements.
 As time passes, many things will be improved and many will be deprecated.
 One thing is certain – Flutter’s growth because of its capability to create fast and attractive user experiences for web, mobile, and desktop using a single codebase.

 We have tried giving an overview of each state management technique.
 If you feel you can add value to this blog by sharing your insights or knowledge, it would be our pleasure!